AdobeDocs/experience-manager-cloud-service.en/help/journey-headless/author/introduction.md

 Headless is a term used to describe systems that effectively detach the content from the manner of displaying that content on the web.

+Traditionally you would manage your content in a CMS, and the same CMS would be responsible for rendering that content on your webpages.

-In other words, a single content-set can now be accessed by one, or more, applications.
-The "traditional" relationship of having one application (the CMS itself) responsible for rendering the content has been loosened.
+Now, headless means that your content-set can be managed in the CMS and then accessed by one, or more, (independent) applications.

 This means that your content can be delivered to any device, in a wide range of formats.
-This makes the whole process much more flexible, and means that you do not need to worry about layout and formatting.
+This makes the whole process much more flexible, and also means that you do not need to worry about layout and formatting.

 >[!NOTE]
 >If you want to learn more about the technical details of Headless CMS you can read more at Learn About CMS Headless Development.